dhananjay1405/tally-database-loader/README.md

 ## Frequently Asked Question

-**Ques:** I got an error **connect ECONNREFUSED 127.0.0.1:9000** in *error-log.txt* file.
-What is this error about ?

-**Ans:** This error comes if Node.JS compiler is unable to communicate with Tally on that port.
-Possible resolutions
-* Ensure that Tally is running
-* Check if Tally XML Server is enabled
-* Ensure if port number specified in *config.json* is actually configured in Tally XML Settings

-**Ques:** I got an error **Cannot detect First/Last voucher date from company** in *error-log.txt* file.
-What is this error ?

-**Ans:** This error is self-descriptive.
-Possible resolutions
-* No company is selected (or active) in Tally
-* Company has no voucher in it

-**Ques:** I got an error **connect ECONNREFUSED 127.0.0.1:3306** in *error-log.txt* file.
-What is this error about ?

-**Ans:** If utility is unable to connnect to database, this error will be generated

 **Ques:** How to enable SQL Server connectivity via TCP/IP port for Microsoft SQL Server ?

 **Ans:** Utility supports connection to MS SQL Server via TCP/IP port only.
 It does not support connecting through named instance like *PC-NAME\\SQLEXPRESS*.
 This setting can be enabled using below steps: